-The 14ft Zodiac boat is used for all water emergencies, our staff trains with the boat & water operations on a consistent basis due to the 5 lakes that are located in our primary response area.
+The 15ft Saturn inflatable boat was purchased in 2015, to replace the over 20 year old Quicksilver inflatable.
+The boat is used for all water emergencies, our staff trains with the boat & water operations on a consistent basis due to the 5 lakes that are located in our primary response area, along with mutual aid requests.
 Cost per hour for this unit = \$28.11.
 Replacement of this unit is based on usage.